Billynguy/Sanctum/backend/README.md

     Input: None
     Output: List of files

+`/payment`: Handles the Square payment requests by the frontend

+    Input: Source_ID, which identifies the product
+    Output: Success value and amount paid

 `/next_page`: Returns the next 100 files in the bucket, if there are more files to show. `/display_files` must be called first for this function to work

     Input: None